Leveraging Analog Neutral Atom Quantum Computers for Diversified Pricing in Hybrid Column Generation Frameworks: Conclusion

 \section{Conclusion}

-We showed in this paper that novel register embedding and pulse design protocols for analog neutral atom quantum computers can enhance the performance of hybrid column generation schemes.
+We showed in this paper that novel register embedding and pulse design protocols for analog neutral-atoms quantum computers can enhance the performance of hybrid column generation schemes.
 We showed that these protocols can compete with other classical solvers for the pricing subproblems in returning a large set of high quality and diversity columns at each iteration.
 We also introduced a new greedy postprocessing method called Make\_Diff which seeks to modify degenerate samples in order to obtain a set of potential columns that are all non-degenerate.
 Importantly, our quantum protocol with this postprocessing most closely mimics the behavior of an idealized solver that finds the $M$ best columns to add to the reduced master problem.

 The focus of this paper was on the fleet assignment problem, which acted as a hard combinatorial problem on which to test our hypotheses concerning the design and performance of analog quantum primitives in column generations schemes.
 We note that the conclusions and the methods presented here can be applied to other practical settings.
 In machine job scheduling, for example, jobs must be assigned to machines in a way that respects machine capabilities and job durations, aiming to optimize various cost metrics.
 Likewise, in airline and public transit scheduling, aircraft, or buses must be assigned to flight or route sequences while accounting for various constraints.
 In such industrial settings, one may need to expand the workflow to include branching (as was done in Ref.~\cite{vercellino2025hybrid}) or the generation of cuts \cite{desaulniers_cutting_2011}.

 These settings all represent prime places on which an industrial quantum advantage may be sought.
 To achieve such an advantage, our paper places a threshold to meet: the quantum protocol must be able to return a set of $M$ high quality and high diversity columns at each iterations faster than competing classical methods, such as simulated annealing and tensor networks.

-This remains an open question, although the experimental results of quantum annealing protocols to solve large-scale maximum independent set problems on neutral atom hardware \cite{ebadi2022quantum, schuetz2025quantum, cazals2025quantum} are encouraging.
+This remains an open question, although the experimental results of quantum annealing protocols to solve large-scale maximum independent set problems on neutral-atoms hardware \cite{ebadi2022quantum, schuetz2025quantum, cazals2025quantum} are encouraging.

 We conclude by noting from Fig.~\ref{fig:OBJ_VAL_benchmarks} that the quantum protocol for the $(8,14)$ instances would take on average $\sim 14$ iterations, each using $5$ shots from the QPU while implementing a register of $14$ atoms.
 Assuming an available NAQC capable of returning 1 shot per second and hosting $100$ qubits \cite{PasqalOrion}, we can then estimate the runtime as $\sim 140$ seconds (we can run multiple graphs using the same global schedule, as long as they are well-separated on the QPU).
 On the other hand, our comparisons with Gurobi (see Appendix~\ref{app:gurobi}) show that even when given a time limit of $8$ hours, the solver returned with nearly equal likelihood better and worse solutions for our synthetic instances.
 This shows the potential of the hybrid CG schemes presented here as powerful heuristics.